sloneccls/Koha-Collections-Development-Reports-Suite/README.md

       iii.	set 952$i to be managed in tab 10 iv.	create a new authorized value category with your branches corresponding to each value (i.e. 1=Main Library)
-      v.	set 952$i to use an authorized value category that has numbers for the values vi.	you will need to have ByWater run a database update
+      v.	set 952$i to use an authorized value category that has numbers for the values vi.	you will need run a database update
   3. Add a new damaged status of “Check again later”
     a.
 We assigned this to value 10, you may need to change in report #4 if you use something different
   4. Modify the reports for your system